 Working closely with families is important to us.
 We know that parents / carers know their children and we welcome all feedback.
 We consult with pupils and their families through:

 - Parents' Evenings, Open Evenings and Meet the Tutor Evenings;

 - EHCP reviews;

 - SEND reviews;

-- Coffee mornings;
+- · Coffee mornings;

-- Transition meetings and Evenings;

 - Key worker consultations;

 - Contact by phone, email or face to face with pastoral and SEND teams.

 Identification of Special Educational Needs